csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-macos-intel.md

 This is a custom install that should ultimately work on most macOS machines.
 The install has the goal to make access to the latest code available relatively easily.

+Total install time, including PYME-extra install, is estimated at 1 h.
+If issues are encountered, this can increase with extra time for trouble shooting.
+Please feel free to contact us if issues are encountered.

 ### Note for caution - this page is focused on py3

 **NOTE**: This guide focuses on a python 3.X based install.